AndreasTraut/Machine-Learning-with-Python/README.md

 Rank | Title | Year | Score | Metascore | Genre | Vote | Director | Runtime | **Revenue** | Description | RevCat

 In this example I want to predict the **"Revenue"** based on the other information, which I have for each movie (e.g. every movie has a year, a scoring, a title ...).
-There are some "NaN"-values in the column "Revenue" and instead of filling them with an assumption (e.g. median-value) as I did in another Jupiter-Notebook (see here https://github.com/AndreasTraut/Machine-Learning-with-Python/blob/master/Movies%20Machine%20Learning%20-%20StratifiedSample.ipynb), I wanted to predict these values.
+There are some "NaN"-values in the column "Revenue" and instead of filling them with an assumption (e.g. median-value) as I did in another Jupiter-Notebook (see [here](https://github.com/AndreasTraut/Machine-Learning-with-Python/blob/master/Movies%20Machine%20Learning%20-%20StratifiedSample.ipynb)), I wanted to predict these values.
+You might guess the conclusion already: predicting the revenue based on the available information as shown above (the columns) might not work.
+But essential to me is more to follow a well established standard-process of data-cleaning, data-preparing, model-training and error-calculation in this example in order to learn how to apply this process to better datasets, than the movies-dataset, later.

-Therefore I did the following:
+Therefore, here is how I approached the problem step-by-step:
 - I separated the rows with "NaN"-values in column "Revenue"
 - I drew a stratified sample (based on "Revenue") on this remaining dataset and I received a training dataset and testing dataset: